Find a Yacht

 Getting to the Marina

-There are public bus services which take you from the airport to Kos town, but they are infrequent except in July and August (see the latest timetable), and the journey takes about an hour.
+There are public bus services which take you from the airport to Kos town, and you could walk or grab a taxi from there, but beware that buses are infrequent except in July and August (see the latest timetable), and the journey takes about an hour.

 We do our best to keep this information as up-to-date and accurate as possible, but obviously we can’t be everywhere at once.
 If you are aware that any information on this page is incorrect, please let us know by emailing email@example.com.